|

 See the full review

 The writing in YAGWAD is technically excellent, and I didn't find a single bug in the code, either.
-Like I said, if Infocom was a British company, they might easily have produced this game.
+Like I said, if Infocom were a British company, they might easily have produced this game.
 I mean that compliment as strongly as it sounds.
 Anybody who likes Infocom-style IF ought to give this game a try.
 Even those of you who shudder at the thought of Yet Another Game With A Dragon.
 (And you know who you are.)

 See the full review